hashicorp/packer/website/source/docs/provisioners/file.html.md

     directory, the existence of a trailing slash is important.
 Read below on uploading directories.

+-   `sources` (array of strings) - A list of paths or directories to upload to the machine.
+This is similar to the `source` option.

 -   `destination` (string) - The path where the file will be uploaded to in the machine.
 This value must be a writable location and any parent directories must already exist.